UBC-MDS/netflixpy_dashboard/docs/reflection-milestone-4.md

 We modified the duration plot by making it a boxplot.
 This represents the information better than the histogram plot.

+### Layout

+We implement a unified color theme and layout that is visually appealing.
+In other to ensures better user engagement and interaction with the dashboard.

 ### Plot Interactivity

 All of the plots contain interactivity.
 The world map has a tooltip that